Allhush/cs30-major-project/proposal.md

 ## Needs to have
 - Money collected from enemies to buy troops
-- several troop types with different attacks
+- multiple troop types with different attacks
   - sword troop
   - archer
   - healer
-  - mage
-- several enemy types with different attacks
+- multiple enemy types with different attacks
   - zombie
   - skeleton
-  - buff zombie
+  - buff monster(more health, more damage)
-  - healer/archer targeting zombie
 - Waves that become more difficult over time
   - more monsters
   - monsters have more health